-For over thirty years, the water at the Marine Corps base at Camp Lejeune was contaminated with toxic chemicals known to cause cancer and a host of other chronic diseases and conditions.
+For over 30 years, the water at Marine Corps Base Camp Lejeune was contaminated with toxic chemicals known to cause cancer and other chronic conditions.
 Hundreds of thousands of servicemembers and civilians drank, bathed in, cooked with, and swam in that water.
-The government knew about the contamination by the early 1980s but failed to warn the victims for decades that they were at increased risk for serious health problems.
+The government knew about the contamination by the early 1980s but failed to warn the victims that they were at increased risk for serious health problems.

 President Biden signed the Camp Lejeune Justice Act into law on August 10, 2022.
 For the first time since the water poisoning began at Camp Lejeune, victims may now sue the government for injuries they suffered as a result of their exposure to the base’s contaminated water.

 If you were exposed to the water at Camp Lejeune for at least 30 days between 1953 and 1987—whether you lived at Camp Lejeune, worked there, or otherwise spent time there—the bill gives you the right to sue the government for harm caused by the water.

 The Camp Lejeune Justice Act does not list specific diseases that are covered.
 Anybody can sue if they were exposed to the toxic water for at 30 days between 1953 and 1987.
 However, certain diseases are more closely associated with exposure to the toxic water at Camp Lejeune.

 Here is a list of some of the medical conditions and diseases that the government itself has linked to Camp Lejeune toxic water exposure.
 Please know that this is not an exhaustive list.
 If you were exposed and suffer from a different disease, you may still be entitled to compensation:

 Again, even if a condition or disease is not listed above, it may still have been caused by the toxic water at Camp Lejeune and, if so, we will help investigate.